-- Fight fire from maximum distance or use unmanned master stream devices or monitor nozzles. - · Cool containers with flooding quantities of water until well after fire is out. - For petroleum crude oil, do not spray water directly into a breached tank car.
-This can lead to a dangerous boil over. - · Withdraw immediately in case of rising sound from venting safety devices or discoloration of tank. - · ALWAYS stay away from tanks engulfed in fire. - For massive fire, use unmanned master stream devices or monitor nozzles; if this is impossible, withdraw from area and let fire burn.
+- · Fight fire from maximum distance or use unmanned master stream devices or monitor nozzles. - · Cool containers with flooding quantities of water until well after fire is out. - · Withdraw immediately in case of rising sound from venting safety devices or discoloration of tank. - ALWAYS stay away from tanks engulfed in fire. - For massive fire, use unmanned master stream devices or monitor nozzles; if this is impossible, withdraw from area and let fire burn.